TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

 Fate Die
 --------

-When the GM doesn't know something and instead of adjudicating for it arbitrarily wants to leave it to the fates, roll 1d6 [#]_, in which a low result is bad for the PCs, and high is good.
+When the GM doesn't know something and instead of arbitrarily adjudicating for it, they want to leave it to the fates, they can roll 1d6 [#]_, in which a low result is bad for the PCs, and high is good.

 .. [#] You can use a larger dice (like a d8, d10, d12, etc) but maintain the same range results if you want to tweak the odds towards less chance of trouble or signs of it.